 - understandable (or “correct” if you wanna be like that) translation gets the group X throws of a foam ball into a basket, or trash/recycle bin).

-For this combo, it’s best to have groups of 3 rotate for the Running Dictatio (so there are 3 students for the Trashketball teams).
+For this combo, it’s best to have groups of 3 rotate the roles below for the Running Dictatio (so there are 3 students for the Trashketball teams).

 Running Dictation overview: